 - Expanded Recruitment Base - Depending upon your virtual resources, your ability to recruit just expanded exponentially.
 Are you dealing with a high employment cost, lack of a skilled workforce suited to your business, or competitive job market in your locale?
 This strategy just opened up tremendous possibilities for your recruitment.

-- does not work for all parts of your business or people within it.
+- Identify the right segment of your business to be virtual - A work at home strategy does not work for all parts of your business or people within it.
 Moving technical support, customer care, and inside sales/telemarketing are good examples of the types of departments that can be mobilized away from the office.

-- Establish the rules - WAH employees need to have a quiet, dedicated space for their work activities.
+- Establish the rules - Work at home employees need to have a quiet, dedicated space for their work activities.
 There's nothing worse than a customer care rep handling a customer issue with the dog barking in the background.
-Also, WAH is NOT a substitute for their daycare provider.
+Also, working at home is NOT a substitute for their daycare provider.